guttih/gardenLights/README.md

 ## Projects in this repository
 ### Light Remote
-The [Light Remote] Controls a spotlight
+The [Remote controller] Controls a spotlight
 ### Lights Commander
 The [Lights Commander] Commands one or many Light Controllers